 Enticing second home-owners

 Another demographic that the state tried to attract was the second home-owner — but a particular kind of second home-owner.
 In the 1930s, Vermont’s beloved writer and activist Dorothy Canfield Fisher was hired by the Vermont Bureau of Publicity to write an official invitation to potential buyers.

 “And the invitation was explicitly directed at quote, ‘Those who teach in schools, colleges, and universities, those who are doctors, lawyers, musicians, writers, artists.
 In a word, those who can earn their living by a professionally-trained use of their brains,’” Vanderbeck says.

-“And while so it does not explicitly kind of invoke a notion of whiteness, it was very clear [about] a particular type of person that the state was systematically trying to trying to recruit.”
+“And while it does not explicitly kind of invoke a notion of whiteness, it was very clearly [about] a particular type of person that the state was systematically trying to recruit.”

 Marketing to tourists

 And finally, Vanderbeck says the state sent an almost subliminal message when it marketed itself to tourists.